-For retainers I invoice up front for the reserved block of time.
+For retainers I invoice up front for each reserved block of time.
 Custom projects start with an initial deposit and are then invoiced at set milestones.
 Final deliverables are handed off upon receipt of final payment.
 Payments can be made via credit or debit card, bank transfer, or by check.

 Do you work with clients from outside of the United States?

 Yes.
 As long as English is the primary language spoken by your customers, I’d be happy to work with you.
 But because copy and content are such a core part of an effective design strategy, I don’t consider myself qualified to handle projects in other languages.

 How do I hire you?

 Simply shoot me an email and introduce yourself.
 Include a brief summary of your business, what your goals are, and a timeline or deadline if you have one.
 I’ll respond promptly to schedule a chat and we can go from there.
 The time from initial email to project start can happen quite quickly.